Call the Mayor:

 That’s why I enjoy being Mayor of this great city".

-Since retiring and moving to Seaside, the Mayor has been involved in city business in a variety of ways he served on the Planning Commission four years prior to being elected to the City Council in 1998 for a partial term.
-He then was elected to a four-year term in November of 2000, and became Mayor January, 2003.
+Since retiring and moving to Seaside, the Mayor has been involved in city business in a variety of ways.
+He served on the Planning Commission four years, was on the Seaside City Council for three years, and was then elected Mayor January 1, 2003.

-Mayor Larson gives time to listen to the concerns of Seaside residents and when various people call with concerns about the city, He always does his best to secure an appropriate solution.
+Mayor Larson gives time to listen to Seaside residents and always does his best to secure an appropriate solution to their concerns.
 He keeps a working log so that he can follow up on the concerns he has received.
 Throughout his years of public service, he has built a solid reputation for strong organizational skills, leadership, and follow-through ability.

 Additional information about the Mayor:

 • Retired from Federal Civil Service